 He admits this was a burden at times, but 35 years after having prostate cancer and surviving, he now realizes, “I have God to thank for my health and my family, so in that perspective, it is not and never was a burden.”
 Chuck and Gerry were married for 56 years.
 Gerry died in 2003, at the age of 77.
 “We had seven years together at Saint James, and we sang in the choir together,” Chuck notes gratefully.

 Chuck had sung in barbershop quartets as a young adult but never in a church choir until he got to Saint James.
 “I consider singing in a choir a form of praise.
 That’s what the choir is doing—praising God,” he says.
 It’s also an opportunity to build up that sense of community: “I’ve enjoyed singing with the Saint James choir immensely, especially being in the bass section with Jack and John.”

-Chuck retired in 1992, so he is coming up on 30 years of retirement and a big birthday a few years later.
+Chuck retired in 1992.
 Chuck counts his biggest blessing in life as his family—“From my two dear children we have six grandchildren and eleven great children.
 All have been born healthy and are active, lovely people.
 God is good!”